 What’s the Right Anchor Size?

 The right anchor size primarily depends upon the holding power.
-However, you must also know your marine environment to learn the holding power for your pontoon boat.
+However, you must also know your marine environment to learn the holding power of your pontoon boat.
 So, when choosing the right anchor size, you must first answer the following questions.

-What’s the Right Holding Power for My boat?
+What’s the Right Holding Power for My Boat?

 Holding power suggests how the anchor keeps a boat in its place, especially during high winds and water currents.
-An anchor with a good holding power will control a boat in its position regardless of the environmental conditions.
+An anchor with good holding power will control a boat in its position regardless of the environmental conditions.

 As a reference, boaters believe that an anchor with 90 lbs. holding power can easily resist 20 mph winds to keep a 20-foot-long boat.
 So, as the boat length increases, the holding power must also increase.